Skip to main content

 SEM images of powder particles after partial sintering

 LLNL has developed a process to partially sinter starting material composed of smaller-sized powder particles to obtain a loose powder product that have larger-sized particles.
 To avoid the undesired formation of a single fully-sintered piece, the starting powder material is heated for a relatively shorter time.
-The time and temperature required for partial sintering is dependent on the…
+The time and temperature required for partial sintering is…

 Image